The Riddell Library and Learning Centre, Mount Royal University, Calgary, Alberta, Canada.

 His third important feature is the sustainable ethic of the project itself, especially what he calls “the right to light”.
 “We’re tracking LEED Gold but in addition to just the metrics of a sustainable building, and the energy efficiency is the notion of a right to light, the natural light, the ventilation, the communicative nature of the spaces and understanding exactly how and where you are at any given moment in time so the views and the connections to the community become really important.”

-Mount Royal University, in partnership with the architects and builders at Dialog and Stuart Olson, have come up with a new definition for the library as a connective and democratic space for learning.
+Mount Royal University, in partnership with the architects and builders at Dialog and Stuart Olson, has come up with a new definition for the library as a connective and democratic space for learning.
 For MRU students and faculty, as well as the community of Calgary and beyond, learning just got more of an exciting, fun and pleasant thing to do.

 For more photos of the Riddell Library and Learning Centre at MRU, please visit J. Ashley Nixon Photography